shamim1258/Shamim/Technology/Django/base.md

 - A Session, user management, role-based permissions
 - Object-relational mapping (ORM)
 - Testing Framework
-- Fantastic Documentation

 **Advantages**
-- Django is python framework so it is easy to learn.
-- Clear and readable.
-- Versitile
-- Secure
-- Scalable
+-  ORM is very powerful and singly allow working on multiple database.
+-  ORM add an extra security layer like db injection prevention.
+-  Security - Security Token, CSRF, ORM.
 -  Django is a rapid web development framework.
 -  It is very easy to switch database in Django framework.
 -  It has built-in admin interface which makes easy to work with it.

 **Disadvantages**
 - You must know the full structure to work.
 - Django module are bulky
-- Completely based on django ORM.
+- Completely based on django ORM, which adds extra processing for running db query.
 - Components are deployed together.

 **Links**